adamsilver/fdpb/05-Inbox-Management.md

 ### Menu design

-Just before we decied that are buttons would be ever present and always visible, but we didn't go into any detail into how they would look.
-Or why it is they would look like this.
+Just before we decided that the buttons would always be visible, but we didn't go into any detail as to how they would look.

-We could just lay out the buttons as follows:
+We could show the buttons like this:

 ![Buttons in a row above table](./images/etc.png)

-This works well, particularly if there is no other functionality above the table.
-And if using big screens.

-It doesn't work so well if we want it to be less overpowering or be able to fit the actions nicely on small screens.

-If we want to design a component that is suitable for the open web, then we need to do our best to make this component responsive.
-Responsivity is one component of inclusivity.

-- layout/stack
+Naturally, this works on big screen as there's plenty of space.
+On small screens they would stack which is okay but they would dominate the screen.
+Dominance is a quality we need to use sparingly.
+If everything dominates, nothing does.

+Similarly if there is other UI elements, there may not be enough room, even on big screens.
+In this case we're going to want to apply some *show hide* magic.
+But how?

+There are two options that come to mind:

-- select box and misusing the select box
+- Select box
+- Responsive ARIA menu

+#### Select box

+#### Responsive ARIA menu

-- responsive aria
+- On small screens, hidden menu and aria
+- On big screen, exposed menu, no aria?

 ---

-### Responsive aria

-TODO:
-- small screens need compact menu (responsive aria attributes with JS)
-- aria menu vs select box
-- just display them

 ### Action buttons versus select box